Effective beam separation schemes for the measurement of the electric Aharonov-Bohm effect in an ion interferometer: Introduction

 \section{Introduction}

-In the famous paper of Aharonov and Bohm \cite{Aharonov1959}, two experiments are proposed to prove that the influence of vector and scalar potentials have a direct physical effect on the phase of charged particles, even in absence of any field.
+In the paper of Aharonov and Bohm \cite{Aharonov1959}, two experiments are proposed to prove that the influence of vector and scalar potentials have a direct physical effect on the phase of charged particles, even in absence of any field.
 Their predictions are known as the magnetic and the electric Aharonov-Bohm effects.
-Alternatively they are nominated after Ehrenberg and Siday, who were the first revealing this phenomenon \cite{Ehrenberg1949}.
+Alternatively, they are nominated after Ehrenberg and Siday who were the first revealing this phenomenon \cite{Ehrenberg1949}.
 Soon after, the phase shift resulting from the magnetic Aharonov-Bohm effect could be demonstrated in an electron biprism interferometer \cite{Chambers1960,Mollenstedt1962}.
 The experiment showed impressively that potentials are not only mathematical constructs to calculate fields, as it was widely believed at that time, but seem to be more fundamental.
-It encouraged a new community in quantum physics to perform principal tests of the effect, e.g. by excluding stray fields by a toroidal magnet with a superconducting cladding \cite{Tonomura1986}.
+It encouraged a new community in quantum physics to perform principal tests of the effect, e.g.~by excluding stray fields by a toroidal magnet with a superconducting cladding \cite{Tonomura1986}.
 In the course of time the field was divided into type I and type II experiments \cite{Batelaan2009}.
-The original proposed effects are of type I, which means that the electron encounters no magnetic {\bf B} or electric {\bf E} field while it traverses the magnetic vector potential {\bf A} or the electric scalar potential.
+The original proposed effects are of type I, which means that the electron encounters no magnetic or electric field while it traverses the magnetic vector potential or the electric scalar potential.
 Type II effects include experiments with electrons \cite{Matteucci1985} or neutrons \cite{Zeilinger1985}, like the Aharonov-Casher \cite{Aharonov1984,Cimmino1989} or the neutron-scalar Aharonov-Bohm effect \cite{Allman1992,Lee1998}.
-They allow the particle to traverse through a nonvanishing {\bf B} or {\bf E}-field, if they do not deflect or delay the wave packet \cite{Batelaan2009}.
-Until today, only the magnetic Aharonov-Bohm effect could be proven in type I experiments \cite{Chambers1960,Mollenstedt1962,Tonomura1986}.
-It was technically not possible to perform a type I proof of the electric Aharonov-Bohm effect.
+They allow the particle to traverse through a non-vanishing magnetic or electric field, if they do not deflect or delay the wave packet \cite{Batelaan2009}.
+Until today, only the magnetic Aharonov-Bohm effect could be proven in type~I experiments \cite{Chambers1960,Mollenstedt1962,Tonomura1986}.
+It was technically not possible to perform a proof of the type I electric Aharonov-Bohm effect.
 There are two major reasons.
 First, electrons emitted from conventional sources are too fast to switch an electric potential on and off quickly enough.
-And second, implementing a fast pulsing electron source in an interferometer is technically demanding, even if ultrafast pulsed electron sources are available for some years~\cite{Hommelhoff2006}.\\ \\ In this paper we propose an experimental scheme to overcome these challenges and demonstrate that the first type I measurement of the electric Aharonov-Bohm effect is in direct reach of current technical capabilities.
-The idea is based on modifications of the first biprism ion interferometer realised by Hasselbach et al. \cite{Hasselbach1998a,Hasselbach1996,Maier1997,Hasselbach2010a}.
-Instead of electrons we suggest to use hydrogen ions from a single atom tip (SAT) source \cite{Fu2001,Kuo2006a}.
-The ion energy can be well controlled between \unit[3.3 and 4.2]{keV} \cite{Kuo2008} and the energy spread is believed to be in the same order of magnitude as for other gas field ion sources ($<$\unit[1]{eV}) \cite{Kuo2008}.
-The much heavier and therefore slower ions in combination with modern ultrafast puls-generators solve the problem of fast switching.
-The high time resolution of modern delay-line detectors \cite{Jagutzki2002} of less than \unit[1]{ns} towards a reference signal allows to work with a continuous ion beam and a pulsed detection mode.
-We will provide detailed calculations about the expected ion signal rates and describe a realistic scheme for beam path separation \cite{Schmid1985}.
-By rather moderate modifications, the setup can also be applied to perform a type I measurement of the magnetic Aharonov-Bohm effect for ions, testing the dependence of the internal structure \cite{Silverman1993} in comparison to such experiments with point-shaped electrons \cite{Chambers1960,Mollenstedt1962}.
+And second, implementing a fast pulsing electron source in an interferometer is technically demanding, even if ultrafast pulsed electron sources are available for some years~\cite{Hommelhoff2006}.\\